 The TOE is an integrated circuits (IC) providing a platform to a smart card operating system and smart card application software.
-A top level block diagram and a list of subsystems can be found within the TOE description of the Security Target [7], chapter 2.1.
+A top level block diagram and a list of subsystems can be found within the TOE description of the Security Target Lite [7], chapter 2.1.

-The TOE provides a 16-bit CPU-architecture and is compatible to the Intel 80251 architecture.
+The TOE provides a 16-bit CPU-architecture.
 The major components of the core system are the non-standard CPU, the MMU (Memory Management Unit) and MED (Memory Encryption/Decryption Unit).
 The TOE implements a 16-MByte linear addressable memory space, a simple scalable Memory Management concept and a scalable stack size.
-The flexible memory concept consists of ROM and SOLID FLASHTM.
+The flexible memory concept consists of ROM and Solid FlashTM.